Light Pollution Drawing Ideas for Students: Easy School Posters (2026)

 Weak Contrast Between Dark and Bright Areas

-Light Pollution in India: A Growing Concern
+Light Pollution in India

-• overly bright streetlights,
+• Overly bright streetlights

-• light entering homes at night,
+• Artificial light entering homes at night

-• or excessive decorative lighting during celebrations.
+• Excessive decorative lighting during festivals

 Tips for Creating an Effective Light Pollution Poster